Home » IELTS writing task 2 » Useful phrases for IELTS writing task two

 This essay will analyse this issue using the examples from… to demonstrate points and support arguments.

-You will need to supply the examples in accordance with your particular topic.
+You will need to supply examples in accordance with your particular topic.
 For instance:

 and

-If you need further help with your introductions, check our writing task 2 tutorial.
+If you need further help to start writing your introductions, check our writing task 2 tutorial for examples of writing complex sentences.

 It is undeniable that ___(insert problem from question)___ is one of the most challenging issues in the western world.

-When injecting an opposing thought, instead of using only “However,” you can use:
+When injecting an opposing thought, the best general line for task 2 is that instead of using only “However,” you can use:

 “For example, a recent study by _________ showed…”